Application Plugin

 Db::table('user')->first();

-// Assuming the main project also configures an 'admin' connection
+// Assuming the main project has also configured an admin connection.

 Db::connection('admin')->table('admin')->first();